BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction related expert witness designations, the Cave Springs, Arkansas Construction Expert Directory provides a wide range of trial support and construction consulting services to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims investigation and expert services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Employing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Cave Springs and the surrounding areas.
+Leveraging from approximately five thousand construction and design related expert witness designations, the Cave Springs, Arkansas Construction Expert Directory provides a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related trial support and expert consulting services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the construction experts group brings national experience and local capabilities to Cave Springs and the surrounding areas.

 Construction Expert Witness News & Info